-Matcha is most commonly prepared as an usucha, or mild tea, which is a fragrant and light preparation suitable for everyday enjoyment.
-Ceremonial and fine grades are recommended for the preparation of matcha for drinking, as they have the brighest green colour and least bitter flavour, however any grade is suitable.
+Matcha is most commonly prepared as an usucha, or mild tea, which is a fragrant and light suspension of tea that is suitable for everyday enjoyment.
+Ceremonial grade is recommended for the preparation of matcha as usucha (and thick tea, or koicha).
+Ceremonial grades are typically finer in micron density, show the brighest green colour, and have an ideal sweet-savory balance with the least bitter flavour.

 Best results are achieved using a pre-heated vessel, with a pre-softened whisk and the tea powder passed through a sieve to break up any clumps.

-Bring water to the boil.
-Preheat your chawan with a small amount of this hot water, enough to reach a third of the vessel.
+Bring water to temperature.
+Preheat your chawan with a small amount of this warm water, enough to reach a third of the vessel.

 Place your whisk inside the vessel, which will soften the bristles.

-After 30 seconds, remove the whisk, discard the water and dry the bowl with a cloth.
+After about 20 seconds, remove the whisk, discard the water and dry the bowl with a cloth.